AY2425S2-CS2103T-W09-4/tp/docs/UserGuide.md

 ### Editing the data file

-HappyEverAfter data is saved automatically as a JSON file `[JAR file location]/data/weddingplanner.json`.
+HappyEverAfter data is saved locally as a JSON file in `[JAR file location]/data/weddingplanner.json`.
-Advanced users are welcome to update data directly by editing that data file.
+Advanced users are welcome to update the data directly by editing that data file.

 <box type="warning">

 **Caution:**
 If your changes to the data file makes its format invalid, HappyEverAfter will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.<br>
+Hence, it is recommended to make a backup of the file before editing it.<br>
 Furthermore, certain edits can cause HappyEverAfter to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.